AppEsteem/Samples/managed/managedsample.md

 # .NET SRCL Samples

 This repository contains samples showing how to use the SRCL library from a managed C# application.
-## Please follow instructions below to link srcl to the application.
+## Please follow the instructions below to link SRCL to the application.
 #
 _**Obtaining Seal from AppEsteem**_
 1) Log in to the AppEsteem portal
-* Go to <http://appesteem.com> website and click on the "SIGN IN / SIGN UP" navigation menu link.
+* Go to <http://appesteem.com> and click on the
+"SIGN IN / SIGN UP" navigation menu link.

 ![GitHub Logo](../media/createAccount_1.png)